TylerB24890/wp-theme-generator/README.md

+## NOTE:
+This project is not longer maintained.
+It is left active for historical reference and legacy use but is no longer updated.

 # [Lexi Theme Generator](http://theme-generator.elexicon.com)

 Building custom WordPress themes can be redundant and annoyingly repetitive.
 The [Lexi](http://elexicon.com) Theme Generator aims to eliminate the annoying stuff we repeat every time we develop a new theme.
 Follow the installation instructions to get started.
 For full documentation visit http://theme-generator.elexicon.com/docs/